gokulg02/Azure-Cloud-Based-Intoxication-Monitoring-with-IoT-and-ML/README.md

 ## Setup

+1. Pipeline for ETL, feature engineering, and model training data preparation

+    -   First, set up Azure Blob Storage to hold the raw and processed data for the training pipeline.
+        -   Create an Azure Storage Account in the Azure portal.
+        -   Create two Blob Containers: `raw-data` for inputs and `processed-data` for the output.
+        -   Upload the training data into the `raw-data` container:
+            -   `/raw-data/all_accelerometer_data_pids_13.csv`: The main CSV file with all participant data.
+            -   `/raw-data/clean_tac/`: A folder containing the ground truth TAC reading files for each participant.
+    -   Next, create the Azure Function project on your local machine using VS Code.
+        -   Ensure you have the [Azure Functions](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) VS Code extension installed.
+        -   Use the VS Code Command Palette (`Ctrl+Shift+P`) to run `Azure Functions: Create New Project...` and follow the prompts:

+            ```
+            Select a folder for your project.
+            Select a language: Choose Python.
+            Select a Python interpreter to create a virtual environment.
+            Select a template: Choose HTTP trigger.
+            Provide a function name: e.g., train_model.
+            Authorization level: Choose Anonymous.
+            ```
+        -   Replace the contents of the generated `function_app.py` and `requirements.txt` with the files from the `Training/` directory.
+        -   Add your Azure Storage connection string to the `local.settings.json` file:

+            ```json
+            {
+              "IsEncrypted": false,
+              "Values": {
+                "AzureWebJobsStorage": "Your_connection_string",
+                "FUNCTIONS_WORKER_RUNTIME": "python"
+              }
+            }
+            ```
+    -   Then, create the Function App resource in Azure which will host the code.
+        -   Run `Azure Functions: Create Function App in Azure...` from the Command Palette and follow the prompts:
+            ```
+            Enter a globally unique name for your Function App.
+            Select a runtime stack: Choose the same Python version you used locally.
+            Select a region for your resources (e.g., East US).
+            ```
+    -   Finally, deploy your local function code to the newly created Azure resource.
+        -   Run `Azure Functions: Deploy to Function App...` from the Command Palette.
+        -   Select the Function App you just created from the list to begin the deployment.

 2. Pipeline for capturing live data streaming from IoT device, running ML model to make predictions and storing results in SQL server

     - First, set up Azure IoT Hub to that listens for data from IoT devices.